coolaj86/served/README.md

 You Got ServeD!
 ===

-Standalane one-liner HTTP webserver for NodeJS
+`served` is a stand-alane command-line webserver

-Equivalent of `python -m SimpleHTTPServer 3000` except that `served` also handles POSTed files.
+Think `python -m SimpleHTTPServer 3000`, but it can also handle streaming media (via `Content-Range` header) and accepts file uploads (very safely, see below).

 Installation
 ===